Batman: Caped Crusader: Critical response

 Some critics celebrate the show as a fresh, engaging series with strong potential, while also noting some areas for improvement in originality like, Bradley Russell of GamesRader regarded it as a tremendous first effort with great potential for future seasons.
 Alan Sepinwall of Rolling Stone found it enjoyable but not particularly groundbreaking.
 Kambole Campbell of Empire viewed it as a renewal rather than a simple retread of previous series.
 Erik Adams of IGN Movies found it captivating, focusing on engaging whodunits rather than operatic origin stories.
 Reuben Baron of Looper found it engaging but lacking the "wow" factor of earlier iterations, while Elijah Gonzalez of Paste Magazine appreciated its successful blend of various Batman eras.
 Michael Thomas of Collider felt it struggled to carve out its own identity but marked a solid return to form.
 Witney Seibold of Slashfilm considered it the best Batman media in a decade.
 Roxana Hadadi from Vulture offered a fresh perspective, stating that the series takes foundational aspects of the noir genre—paranoia, conspiracy, and dramatic chiaroscuro visuals—and gives them a spin recognizable to Batman fans while remaining accessible to newcomers.

 In contrast, some critics were less favorable.
 Zach Rabiroff of Polygon argued that the show is "a slightly smarter, slightly slower, but much less interesting version of Timm’s ’90s masterpiece."
 Further voices in the critique included Jarrod Jones of AV Club, who described it as a moody and thrilling journey through Gotham City, while Angie Han of Hollywood Reporter felt it was steady but rarely spectacular.
 Gavia Baker-Whitelaw from TV Guide found it well-executed yet conventional, while Hoai-Tran Bui of Inverse identified it as ambitious, with some lulls but overall engaging.

+The second season has an 92% approval rating on Rotten Tomatoes, based on 24 critic reviews, with an average of rated reviews of 7.8/10.